Flight of Romance

 - Played fairly straight but also for laughs both in Those Magnificent Men in Their Flying Machines and 1941.

-- Superman does this with Lois Lane in every single movie.
+- Superman does this with Lois Lane in every single movie (except the third one, in which she became Demoted to Extra).

 - Two Jay Baruchel movies, namely The Sorcerer's Apprentice and She's Out of My League, end with him taking a girl flying.
 The former occurs aboard a flying statue of a falcon, whereas the latter occurs in a small aircraft.